eth-ait/hci-project-group-11/README.md

 ### Requirements
 - Active Lifestyle
 - Being aware of what the user wants to listen to
-- Providing teh user with appropriate music at any time
+- Providing the user with appropriate music at any time
 - No extra hardware to carry around (use phone/speaker hardware)

 ### Personas